 Task 2 involves GIS work needed for directly maintaining and updating the 9-1-1 GIS database.
 This is work that CAPCOG would need to perform if the PUBLIC AGENCY did not do so.
-CAPCOG's expectation is that this work would by a person, either on staff or subcontracted by the PUBLIC AGENCY, with responsibilities, knowledge, skills, education, and experience comparable to the state's "Geographic Information Specialist II" job description.
+CAPCOG's expectation is that this work would by a person, either on staff or subcontracted by the PUBLIC AGENCY, with responsibilities, knowledge, skills, education, and experience comparable to the state's "Geographic Information Specialist II" job description.1 .
+PUBLIC AGENCY must maintain at least one ESRI's ArcGIS software license as specified in Attachment B in order to carry out this work.
 Task 2 includes the following sub-tasks:

 Task 2.A: PUBLIC AGENCY shall submit all information required under Task 1.A that corresponds to GIS data layers in the 9-1-1 GIS database.
-This will be provided in ESRI File geodatabase format (.gdb) pursuant to CAPCOG guidance at least once a month to CAPCOG.
-PUBLIC AGENCY shall first submit data to EGDMS and Data Hub in order to address any "critical" or "significant" errors.
+This will be provided in ESRI File geodatabase format (.gdb) pursuant to CAPCOG guidance at least once a month to CAPCOG, or more frequently as specified by CAPCOG once PUBLIC AGENCY has completed the transition to NG9-1-1.
+PUBLIC AGENCY shall first submit data to EGDMS and Data Hub in order to address any mismatches between the ALI database and PUBLIC AGENCY'S RCL and address point data, "critical" errors, or and "significant" errors.
 These quality control systems require the 9-1-1 GIS database to match the standardized database schema (data model) for these systems through field-matching (field-mapping) procedures and other standards.
-Based on the recommendations of CAPCOG's GIS Planning Committee, CAPCOG staff will develop performance standards for target error rates, and will communicate these performance standards to PUBLIC AGENCY at a later date through guidance.
+Based on the recommendations of CAPCOG'S GIS Planning Committee, CAPCOG staff will develop performance standards for target error rates, and will communicate these performance standards to PUBLIC AGENCY at a later date through guidance.